NCACC County Management Fellowship Program

 The Association also works directly with its contacts at UNC system MPA programs to solicit for applicants for placements that do not follow the fiscal year.

-If you are a current MPA student or recent graduate and are interested in opportunities within the fellowship program, send a resume and letter of interest to Jason King, Associate Director of Education with the NCACC, at email@example.com.
+If you are a current MPA student or recent graduate and are interested in opportunities within the fellowship program, send a resume and letter of interest to Jason King, NCACC Director of Education and Conferences, at email@example.com.